facebook••facebook••youtube••contact••index••home

 headphones_user_icon Headphones

-Does the E2x2 OTG sound better than my iFi Zen Can headphone amp?
-Nope, but it's only a stone's throw away and better than most interfaces I've owned.
+Does the E2x2 OTG sound better than an iFi Zen Can headphone amp?
+No, but it's close and better sounding than other interfaces I've owned, including the above average headphone amp in the Tascam Series 208i.

 keyboard icon MIDI MIA

-I'm an acoustic musician and don't use MIDI.
-However, if connecting MIDI controllers, drum machines, and synths is important to you, buy a different interface.
+If connecting MIDI controllers, drum machines, and synths is important to you, buy a different interface.
 The E2x2 OTG doesn't have MIDI.
-Fortunately, many music-focused interfaces in the same price range as the E2x2 OTG are equipped with MIDI: MOTU M2, Tascam US-2x2HR, Arthurian Mini Fuse 2, etc.
+I'm an acoustic musician and don't use MIDI, so it's not an issue for me.
+Fortunately, many interfaces in the same price range as the E2x2 OTG are come with MIDI: MOTU M2, Tascam US-2x2HR, Arthurian Mini Fuse 2, etc.

 Topping E2x2 OTG | Illuminated buttons engaged during a mix session.